MLVETDevelopers/mlvet/CONTRIBUTING.md

+## Code of Conduct

+This project and everyone participating in it is governed by the [MLVET Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Bug Reporting :bug:

 One of the most important things you can do is report bugs.
 Please reference [how to report a bug](http://polite.technology/reportabug.html) and follow the issue templates when adding new bugs.